 Do Bartenders Make a Lot of Money in Tips in Wisconsin?

-The tips you make as a bartender will vary quite a bit from the establishment to establishment and even from shift to shift at the same bar.
+The tips you make as a bartender vary quite a bit from establishment to establishment and even from shift to shift at the same bar.

-For example, bartenders who work on weekend nights usually make more than those who work on weekday day shifts.
+For example, bartenders on weekend nights usually make more than those on weekday day shifts.
 This is just because the weekend nights are usually busier at most establishments that serve alcohol.

 Bartenders make an average of $150 per shift in tips.
 This is a national average, so you may have shifts where you make much more or much less than this, but you can expect approximately $150 in tips per shift on top of your hourly wage.

 If you’re interested in bartending in other American states, we’ve written an article about bartending requirements across America here.